Cooking Gorgeous

 Let the cake cool down for 5 minutes and pour the syrup slowly over the cake using a ladle.

-cooled syrup is poured over revani cake
+Cooled syrup is poured over the revani cake.

 If you love sweet treats, don't miss out on my other Turkish Desserts recipes!

-Top Tips From the Chef
+Recipe Tips From the Chef

-Storage Instructions
+Storage and Make Ahead Instructions

 Recipe FAQs